Our repository of egocentric activity datasets!

-We are now working on expanding GTEA Gaze+ dataset.
+We are working on further developing EGTEA Gaze+.
 Stay tuned!

 Alireza Fathi, Xiaofeng Ren, James M. Rehg,